jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/circulating_variants.md

 We see 368 amino acid polymorphisims within the 27827 sequences uploaded in GISAID, which represents 89 of our 3819 measured missense mutants.
-In the table below, we can see that most of these mutations are observed only one or a few times, so these may still reflect errant sequencinig artifacts, which we tried to account for at least minimally with some filtering above.
-Below is table indicating the number of times each mutation was observed in the GISAID sequence set.
+In the table below, we can see that many of these mutations are observed only one or a few times, so there may still be unaccounted for sequencinig artifacts, which we tried to account for at least minimally with some filtering above.

 ``` r
 kable(table(mutants[mutant!=wildtype & mutant!="*",nobs]),col.names=c("mutation count","frequency"))